Peterhead's Jim McInally wants an explanation after shutdown extension

-Scotland’s longest serving Jim McInally wants an explanation as to why the Premiership and Championship can continue but the lower leagues can’t restart.
+Scotland’s longest-serving manager Jim McInally wants an explanation as to why the Premiership and Championship can continue but the lower leagues can’t restart.

 Football in Scotland below the second tier will remain suspended until at least March 1 following talks between the SFA and Scottish Government.